robinrendle/robinrendle.com/src/pages/notes/the-writers-we-think-we-are.md

 ---
-title: The Writers We Think We Are
+title: The Writers We Thought We Were
 date: 2021-12-02T05:06:41.234Z
 city: San Francisco
 country: California